11 Popular Traditional Instruments in Vietnam You May Like

 Dan Co (flock of storks, two-string instrument)

 Dan Co or Dan Nhi has five parts: the neck, the body, the head, the bridge, and the strings.
-Dan Co has a wide range of 2 octaves, the sound is clear, soft close to the high voice (needle voice).
+Dan Co has a wide range of two octaves, and the sound is clear and soft, close to the high voice (needle voice).

 Dan Co plays a key role in Hat Xam (traditional music in North Vietnam), being a member of the Bat Am, the Nha Nhac Orchestra, the Chau Van Band, the amateur band, and the General Orchestra in Vietnam.